 2) Electronic Adaptors

 Nothing is worse than having a dead phone in the middle of your trip.
 While you may remember to bring your charger, you should also remember that charging outlets differ per country.
 Buying an adaptor for all your electronic devices that matches Mexican outlets before your trip is ideal, but you should be able to find a convenience store that will sell a universal adaptor in case you forgot.

 Among other things, never forget to bring your swimsuit and wetsuit especially if you’re going swimming, diving, or surfing.
 Bring your sunscreen as well and make sure it’s in the right SPF level especially for a tropical country, which would expose your skin to a lot of sun.
-As for beach outfits, always follow the dress code of your hotel.

 With Punta Mita being known for its beaches and surf towns, you should definitely bring multiple swimsuits for your trip.
 While surf schools and a nearby surf shop may have wetsuits for rent, if you are a seasoned surfer looking to enjoy the surf towns of Punta Mita, you should pack your own wetsuit, especially during the colder months from November to March.